catheraaine/nerd-girls-blog/content/blog/200129-little-women/index.md

 Lamenting about my distaste for this novel one day, a good friend mentioned, “without groundwork from writers like Louisa May Alcott, women's stories wouldn't have the chance to be what they are today.”
 He was absolutely right; the only reason we get more accurate and plentiful stories about women is because a few authors “sold their heroine into marriage” (to quote 2019 Jo March).

 I'm pleased to say the 2019 film adaptation is wonderful.
 So often the book is better than the movie; it’s a trope we bookish types know well.
-Surprisingly, [Greta](https://www.imdb.com/name/nm1950086/)’s script is fairly true to the novel.
+Surprisingly, <span class="utl-color--catherine">[Gerwig's](https://www.imdb.com/name/nm1950086/)</span> script is fairly true to the novel.
 The same scenes happen, Marmie says a few lines word for word.
 Beth and Meg and Amy and Jo all feel like the same characters in the same story, and yet, the tone is wholly different.
 Thanks to just a few tweaks of language and a bit more context in the background (I won’t spoil it for you), the newest film version of “Little Women” is one of my favorite films of 2019.

 <h2 class="utl-color--lydia">Lydia</h2>